 The reason for many disagreements within the family home is because of the stress and frustration from other areas of our lives overlapping into our home life.
 People often miss beautiful moments with their families because they let the temporary issues related to work, finance, or any other professional problems bother them.
 The reason for using the word ‘temporary’ is because as we all know deep down, these issues are just temporary.
 Time changes and today’s problem can be a solution for a different situation tomorrow.

 Therefore, we have to draw a line between our professional and social life.
 The line can be drawn smoothly by meditating whenever we are disturbed.
 It can give us the strength, patience, and ability to come out of our tough situations without negatively affecting those closest to us.
-The best meditation books often explore the theme of mindfulness in all areas of your life which can be an interesting topic for those new to spirituality.

-Night (Bedtime): We have to clearly understand that meditation and sleep are in nature, opposites of each other.
+We have to clearly understand that meditation and sleep are in nature, opposites of each other.
 This means it is difficult to get into a meditative state the last thing at night.

 Our bodies are usually tired and looking for a good rest while meditation requires us to be fully conscious and late at night is not always the best time to achieve the required level of consciousness.

 It is important to remember that we meditate to discover our essential nature and attain the highest level of spirituality.
 This can be achieved only when we are awake.
 Moreover, sleeping at the right time is equally important and trying to meditate will bring changes to our sleeping habits naturally by making us more alert and offering us more energy.
 Sleeping plays an important role in developing a healthy lifestyle and altering the sleep schedule will only affect our health.